 Charters.
 Choice.
 Testing.
 Standards.
 Equity.
 Over the past three decades public opinion has coalesced around the idea that our public schools are failing and desperately in need of reform.
 How much truth is there in these assertions?
 This course explores the implications of public school reform policy choices, focusing especially on the way reformers have framed the debate to their advantage.
 Special attention is paid to teacher quality, urban education, school choice, testing, and other issues raised by reform advocates.

 Course utilizes teacher action research to develop informal and formal assessment techniques for teaching special needs students and English language learners within an interactive assessment-instruction framework.
 Offered in conjunction with EDUC 476 Student Teaching.
 Designed for all education students seeking professional licensure, this course addresses the processes for administering assessments through the development of a special needs or English Language Learner student case study.
 Students articulate an educational philosophy and create a reflective teaching portfolio including the action research case study.
 Limited to those students accepted and enrolled in the Education Semester.
+Prerequisite: MUS_CLAS 149 or EDUC 199, and EDUC 201; or permission of the instructor.

 EDUC-450 Individualized Study-Tutorial